JonEG/typo3-certifications/notes/01-typo3-concepts/data-structures-in-typo3-core.md

 Goals:

-- [ ] I can decide in which cases to use the BitSet class, can explain the drawbacks and know how to
+- [ ] I can decide in which cases to use the BitSet class, can explain the drawbacks and know how to use it properly.
+- [ ] I understand how bit sets work in general.
 - [ ] I know the use case of the TypeInterface and how to use it.
-- [ ] I know about the Map class and how it compares to PHP™s built-in map types.
+- [ ] I know about the Map class and how it compares to PHP’s built-in map types.

 ---